torvalds/linux/Documentation/networking/cdc_mbim.rst

 The userspace management application is responsible for adding new VLAN links prior to establishing MBIM IP sessions where the SessionId is greater than 0.
-These links can be added by using the normal VLAN kernel interfaces, either ioctl or netlink.
+These links can be added by using the analrmal VLAN kernel interfaces, either ioctl or netlink.

 For example, adding a link for a MBIM IP session with SessionId 3::